domivillacis/Hotel_reservations_analysis/README.md

 ## Overview of the project

-We are a group of data analysts, curious about analysing customer behavior when making hotel reservations for the hospitality industry.
+We are a group of data analysts, curious to analyse customer behavior when making hotel reservations for the hospitality industry in the pre-Covid years.
 For this reason, we've decided to join this project to analyse the trends of hotel reservations, what type of travelers make the most reservations (solo travelers, business or families), costs, if there are special requests from customers or any other interesting find.

 We are going to divide this project into three segments: